-This plan is a College-level plan that guides the emergency response of College personnel and resources.
+This plan is a college-level plan that guides the emergency response of College personnel and resources.
 It is the official emergency response plan of the College and precludes actions not in concert with the intent of this plan or the organization created by it.
-However, nothing in this plan shall be construed in a manner that limits the use of good judgment and common sense in matters not foreseen or covered by the elements of the plan.
+However, nothing in this plan shall be construed in a way that limits the use of good judgment and common sense in matters not foreseen or covered by the plan's elements.